 In partnership with University of Nebraska Medical Center College of Dentistry, more than 5,000 children have been provided dental services valued at $2.5 million.

 This project brings adults into the classroom and helps inspire children to become better readers.
 Since implementation, nearly 3,000 second graders have participated.

 Border to Border Challenge

-Twenty-one participants ran 24/7 for four days in relay fashion across the state to raise awareness of the need for adult mentors for Nebraska’s youth.
+Twenty-one participants ran 24/7 for four days in relay fashion across the state in 2014 to raise awareness of the need for adult mentors for Nebraska’s youth.